 Dale Waddington, an American comedic actress, explains her somewhat unusual (for a female, and especially in modern times) first name being given to her because her mother's room-mate in college had a sister named Dale and she was named after her.

 In Denmark, it is not popular to call your children something common anymore.
 Some parents would almost see it as a disaster to have a kid who is not the only one with his name in his class.
 So Danish parents are constantly applying for having new names approved so that they legally can call the little apple of their eye something unique and far out.
 And they seemingly don't care if the name has a rather unfortunate meaning.
 Here are the most recent names that have been approved (and yes, they are real, and kids are actually going to be named that):

-Girl's names: Altan ("Balcony"), Badr (sounds like a Danish expression of disgust), Cirkel ("Circle"), Dyne ("Duvet"), Gin, Nitte ("Rivet" or, figuratively speaking, something unwanted) and Panda.
+Girl's names: Altan ("Balcony"), Badr (sounds like a Danish expression of disgust; this isn't a case of a new immigrant's name, as although "Badr" is a legitimate Arabic name, it's a boy's name), Cirkel ("Circle"), Dyne ("Duvet"), Gin, Nitte ("Rivet" or, figuratively speaking, something unwanted) and Panda.

 Boy's names: Awesome, Blær ("Boasting"), Cello, Cobra, Dreng ("Boy"), Haj ("Shark"), Fru ("Mrs." or "Madam"), Kamel ("Camel") and Tung ("Heavy").